 Capital.com minimum deposit amount

-The minimum deposit at Capital.com is $20.
+The minimum deposit at Capital.com is $20 for cards.

 Check the following comparison table to see how Capital.com stacks up against similar brokers when it comes to minimum deposits:

 The minmum deposit is $20 for credit/debit cards and Apple Pay, while $250 for bank transfers.